packetgeek/radioshark-v1-rpi/README.md

 resample-method = trivial
 ```

 2) I've experience periodic failures (where nothing goes to the Bluetooth audio).  <strike>Also, the kernel log was full of "FIQ reported NYET" errors.
 The Interwebs recommended editing the tail end of /boot/config.txt and making it look like the below.
 It appears to work.
-Will provide updated status later.<strike>
+Will provide updated status later.
 ```c
 # Enable audio (loads snd_bcm2835)
 #dtparam=audio=on